technofocus-pte/aoaidepth/Labguides/Use case 06-Deploying and Testing a Custom Chat Application with PostgreSQL and OpenAI on Azure/Usecase06.md

 # Usecase 06 - Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server

+[!Alert]Important Note:  To execute this use case, please proceed to the simulation environment or contact the proctor for assistance.

 **Objective:**

 - To configure the development environment on Windows by installing